 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Feb 11, 2017, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jan 08, 2020.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-If you’re new to Air France Flying Blue, or considering transferring your points to Flying Blue miles, here’s a rundown of all the options to use your miles for flights on Air France and dozens of partner airlines.
+If you’re new to Air France Flying Blue, or are considering transferring your points to Flying Blue miles, here’s a rundown of all the different ways you can use your miles to purchase flights on Air France or on dozens of partner airlines.

 - Airlines you can book and where to find award space